Friendly and supportive environmentKim - Norway

 I need help to meet the entry requirements

-If you do not meet the entry requirements for our exchange program, you can study English language programs at our QUT International College (QUTIC).
+If you do not meet the English language entry requirements for our exchange program, don’t worry, you can study English language programs at the QUT College before your exchange semester.

-When you apply for our exchange program, select the 'English language program' option and we will contact you with details of the process you will need to follow.
+When you apply for our exchange program, select the 'English language program' option and we will let you know the process you will need to follow.
 There are separate costs for exchange with English.

 Exchange with English fees

-If you don't meet the English language requirements, you can apply for our study abroad with English program.
-There may be additional fees to study English prior to your exchange semester.
+If you do not meet the English language entry requirements for our exchange program, don’t worry, you can study English language programs at the QUT College.
+There may be additional fees to study English before your exchange semester.

-You are required, as a condition of your visa, to maintain valid health insurance for the full length of your visa.
+You must maintain valid health insurance for the full length of your visa.
 This usually means organising Overseas Student Health Cover (OSHC).
-OSHC covers medical costs, hospital care costs, some prescription drugs, emergency ambulance service, and your family members and some pregnancy-related costs.
+OSHC covers medical costs, hospital care costs, some prescription drugs, emergency ambulance service, and some pregnancy-related costs.

 We will tell you how much your OSHC will cost when you receive your offer to study with us.